VinceW31/GassistPi3/README.md

 **This Project has adopted the new Google Assistant SDK features released on 20th Dec 2017.
 Old installations of the Google Assistant SDK will not work.
 So kindly reformat your SD Card and start again from the begining**

 **If you dont need the new features of GassistPi3 (to control external devices with voice commands) or you're using anything other than an RPi3 then please feel free to use the original code available from https://github.com/shivasiddharth/GassistPi/**

+**If you have any suggestions, additions you'd like to see, or general comments / issues then please feel free to let me know.
 *******************************************************************************************************************************

 **************************************************
 ## **1. Create a new SD card image**
 **************************************************
-CLI or Raspbian Lite does not support all features, so please use the Standard Raspbian Desktop image available from https://www.raspberrypi.org/downloads/raspbian/
+CLI or Raspbian Lite does not support all the features required, so please use the standard Raspbian Desktop image available from https://www.raspberrypi.org/downloads/raspbian/ to create your SD card image.

 *************************************************